Zevubu/react-book-finder/README.md

 # react-book-finder
-An application that uses react mongodb and google books api to find and store book synopsis.
+An application that uses React.js, Node, Mongodb, express, and google books api to find and save info about books.